julian-barker/reading-notes/401/class-16.md

 - EC2 is the first link under the "compute" section
 - The difference between T2 micro and XL is the amount of memory available, in GB of RAM
--

 ### Elastic Beanstalk

 - Elastic beanstalk is an easy way to spin up an EC2 instance.
 It is sort of analagous to other hosting services such as Heroku or Render.
 - Elastic beanstalk requires less cofiguration than doing the same thing manually with an EC2 instance.
-- I t automatically provides scaling, diagnostics/metrics, and load-balancing
+- It automatically provides scaling, diagnostics/metrics, and load-balancing